uxuimercergroup/generator-evolution/README.md

 **NOTE: Please refer to the [Evolution Tool Box wiki](https://github.com/uxuimercergroup/evolution/wiki/Evolution-Tool-Box) for the latest dependency versions that are in use by the Evolution Tool Box development enviroment.**

 Follow improvements, updates, and fixes to the Evolution Tool Box (generator-evolution) on the official [Github repository](https://github.com/uxuimercergroup/generator-evolution).

+*Have you found any issues or bugs with the Evolution Tool Box?* Please log them on the [Evolution Tool Box issues](https://github.com/uxuimercergroup/generator-evolution/issues) page.

 ## Prerequisites